amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

     }
     ```

-> Mention the difference between `will_continue_replicating_decision_policy` in small and large studies.

 ### Strategy 2, and 4 (With QRPs)

 #### Hacking Strategies

-In Strategy 2 and 4, researcher will execute at least one of the listed strategies.
+In 2nd and 4th strategies, the researcher will execute at least one of the listed strategies.
 After each QRP, the researcher gets to select an outcome from the altered Experiment, after her selection, she can decide on whether she is going to stop there, or applies the next hacking strategy.
 In Bakker’s case, the *selection → decision* is simple.
-The researcher selects the outcome with positive effect and minimum *p*-value; then, she checks the desirability of the selected outcome, if the outcome is not desirable, she will execute the next QRP.
+The researcher selects the outcome with positive effect and minimum *p*-value; then, she checks the availability desirability of the selected outcome, if the outcome is not desirable, she executes the next QRP.
 These settings are highlighted in the following configuration.

 ??? hackingstrategy "Configuration: _Hacking Strategy_"
     ```json